greythink/sbicard-qrlogin/README.md

 ### Important Additional Note

-Currently, both `/creditcards/resources/js/login-page.js` and `/creditcards/resources/min-js/custom.min.js` are loaded.
-Both files have a lot of code that is common.
-Making changes in `login-page.js` will not work if `custom.min.js` is not modified (the older duplicate code from `custom.min.js` will override the new changes made to `login-page.js`).
+Currently, both `/creditcards/resources/js/login-page.js` and `/creditcards/resources/unminified-js/custom.js` (unminified version of `/creditcards/resources/min-js/custom.min.js`) are loaded.
+Both files have a lot of code that overlaps.
+Making changes in `login-page.js` does not work if `custom.min.js` is not modified (the duplicate code from `custom.min.js` overrides the new changes made to `login-page.js`).
 It can lead to errors or unintended behaviour if the same JS is added twice, even if in different forms.
+Thus, we've had to comment out the overlapping code in `custom.js`.
 Our recommendation is to clean up all the JS code and either collate all of it in one single file (ideal) or ensure that the code in both files is different and does not overlap.
+This is also mentioned as a comment in the HTML file.

 As an aside, the same issue is also noticed with cache related directives added in the `<head>` element.
 The same directives with the same or different values are added multiple times.
 For example:
 ```html